ji-zai/personal-site/content/scratch/OUTLINE.md

 Nature seeks truth
 Why we want what we want
-Nature's conditioning is somewhat outdated
+Evolution of our minds (in terms of the four factors) Nature's conditioning is somewhat outdated
 Nature is hoping for an intelligence "take-off"